EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 Can I take my vape on a plane?

-Yes, you can indeed take your vape with you onto a plane, however, there are rules you must still adhere to.
-The most important to remember for your next trip, is that you must pack your vaping device as a part of your carry-on hand luggage.
+Yes, you can take your vape on a plane; however, there are rules you must still follow.
+The most important thing to remember for your next trip is to pack your vaping device in your carry-on luggage.

 If you attempt to pack one into your hold luggage, it will almost certainly be flagged by the scanning machines and staff will have to take you aside, causing delays and making a scene.
 E-cigarettes are not allowed in the hold of any major airline you will likely travel with.